Zooxanthellae: Symbiosis with coral

-A zooxanthella in symbiosis with coral is contained in vacuoles of the host's gastrodermal cells and is of the genus Symbiodinium.
+A zooxanthellae in symbiosis with coral is contained in vacuoles of the host's gastrodermal cells and is of the genus Symbiodinium.
 Zooxanthellae provide nutrients to their host cnidarians in the form of sugars, glycerol, and amino acids and in return gain carbon dioxide, phosphates, and nitrogen compounds.
 A coral exposed to environmental stressors can result in expulsion of zooxanthellae from host tissues.
 This in turn strips the coral of its color, in this phenomenon known as coral bleaching, where the now-transparent tissues of the coral reveal its white internal skeletal structure.
 Variations in salinity, light intensity, temperature, pollution, sedimentation, and disease can all impact the photosynthetic efficiency of zooxanthellae or result in expulsion from their mutualistic relationships.

 The physiological mechanisms behind endosymbiont expulsion remain under research but are speculated to involve various means of detachment of zooxanthellae or gastrodermal cells from host corals.
 During a bleaching event, entire gastrodermal cells containing zooxanthellae may leave the host.
 In other cases, gastrodermal cells will remain in the host tissues, but zooxanthellae contained in vacuoles may separately undergo damage or may physically leave the cells and enter the surrounding environment.